ABC Consulting Georgia

 Interpol Lawyer

-• Director of Legal Company “ABC Consulting Georgia
+• Director of Legal Company “ABC Consulting Group

 • Specialist in International Law Focusing on the Protection of Human Rights from Various Forms of Persecution and Discrimination